Simple Creatures

 Praise

-"Reminded me of how potent an elixir the short story form can be — the magic of words alchemically transforming within me into raw feeling."
+"Reminded me of how potent an elixir the short story form can be."